iamaldren/MessagingAPI/README.md

     ```sh
     docker-compose up -d
     ```
-3. An instance of mongodb, and the messaging api should be started.
+3. An instance of Mongodb, and the messaging API should be started.
 4. The application port should be in 8080.

 ### Manual Running
 #### Prerequisites
 - Java 8
-- Maria DB
+- Mongodb
 - Gradle

-1. Run the scripts in <PROJECT_SOURCE_DIR>/src/main/scripts in your Maria DB instance.
+1. Run the scripts in <PROJECT_SOURCE_DIR>/src/main/scripts in your Mongo DB instance.
-2. Update the application-LOCAL.yml file in <PROJECT_SOURCE_DIR>/src/main/resources folder with correct Maria DB credentials.
+2. Update the application-LOCAL.yml file in <PROJECT_SOURCE_DIR>/src/main/resources folder with correct Mongodb credentials.
 3. Build the project by executing the command below.
     ```sh
     gradle clean build